 The BNC, SMA, SMB, SMC and small Lemo connectors are not suitable for voltages above 250V-500V.
 We do not recommend using those connectors on the same lead as the high voltage connectors because mistakes such as connecting a 10kV power supply to an expensive oscilloscope will happen.
 If this type of connector

 Those images contains the standard connectors that we connect to.

 The Lemo pictured on the panel (left image) is a low voltage version, however, there is a high voltage version (right) that can withstand 20kVDC.
 For pulsed voltages around 10kVDC, it has been found that the high voltage lemo is the only one that can produce the signal without additional funny waveforms on the output.
-This was recently found out due a jumping image on a rig.
+This was found out due a jumping image on a rig.